-The Public Service Fellows internship program is an opportunity for undergraduate and graduate students as well as recent graduates to contribute to the Partnership’s mission while developing valuable professional skills.
+The Public Service Internship Program is an opportunity for undergraduate and graduate students as well as recent graduates to contribute to the Partnership’s mission while developing valuable professional skills.

-Fellows work in a fast-paced, collaborative environment; their responsibilities vary across the Partnership’s internal teams but often include event planning and execution, conducting research, writing and preparing correspondence, and conducting outreach to external partners, such as government agencies and colleges and universities.
+Interns work in a fast-paced, collaborative environment.
+Their responsibilities vary but often include event planning and execution, research, writing and outreach to external partners, including federal agencies and colleges and universities.
 Additionally, there is time allocated to support the organization by taking shifts to staff the front desk and assisting other teams as needed.

 The program also incorporates opportunities for professional and personal growth through workshops and trainings specifically geared toward students and young professionals.

 The Partnership strives to be an inclusive organization that fosters learning, collaboration and respect.
 We actively recruit for diversity in our workplace, believing that a range of backgrounds, perspectives and experiences contributes to our mission of revitalizing government.

 We seek extraordinary undergraduate students, graduate students and recent graduates with: